The BEST Spaghetti Bolognese Recipe

 Instructions

-• Return the beef to the pot, mix well, and pour the wine.
-Cook until the alcohol evaporates.
-Add the tomato paste and cook until it starts to caramelize, a couple of minutes.
+• Add the tomato paste and cook until it starts to caramelize, a couple of minutes.
+Pour in the crushed tomatoes, chicken stock, bay leaf, nutmeg, and Parmesan rind (if using).

-1 cup San Marzano crushed tomatoes, 1 bay leaf, ½ teaspoon grated nutmeg, 1 piece Parmesan rind, 2 cups chicken broth
+⅓ cup tomato paste, 1 cup San Marzano crushed tomatoes, 1 bay leaf, ½ teaspoon grated nutmeg, 2 cups chicken broth, 1 piece Parmesan rind

 • Discard the bay leaf, add the milk, and cook for 10 more minutes.
-Adjust salt and reserve.
+Adjust the taste with salt and reserve.

 1 cup whole milk